kubernetes/kops/docs/networking.md

 #### Lyft CNI

-The [lyft cni-ipvlan-vpc-k8s](https://github.com/lyft/cni-ipvlan-vpc-k8s) plugin uses Amazon Elastic Network Interfaces (ENI) to assing AWS-managed IPs to Pods using the Linux kernel's IPvlan driver in L2 mode.
+The [lyft cni-ipvlan-vpc-k8s](https://github.com/lyft/cni-ipvlan-vpc-k8s) plugin uses Amazon Elastic Network Interfaces (ENI) to assign AWS-managed IPs to Pods using the Linux kernel's IPvlan driver in L2 mode.

 Read the [prerequisites](https://github.com/lyft/cni-ipvlan-vpc-k8s#prerequisites) before starting.
+In addition to that, you need to specify the VPC ID as `spec.networkID` in the cluster spec file.

 To use the Lyft CNI plugin you specify